BBC One: Creation of BBC1

 The BBC held a statutory monopoly on television broadcasting in the United Kingdom until Associated-Rediffusion, the first Independent Television (ITV) station, began to broadcast on 22 September 1955.
+Lord Reith, which had long left his position at the corporation, compared its introduction to a plague at the House of Lords.
+While Reith's predictions did not come to pass, BBC Television's viewing share fell down to less than 30% by the end of the decade.

 The competition quickly forced the channel to change its identity and priorities, following a large reduction in its audience, as noted in the 1962 Pilkington Report on the future of broadcasting.
 Simultaneously, the Pilkington Report decided to award an additional television station to the BBC on the basis that ITV was in comparison lacking in serious programming.